liferay-brim/my-crud/README.md

 ## branch exercise:

 This branch will be breaked or have some contents removed in order to you create/fix your project.
+Clone/fork from here to develop your version.

 ## Learning Plan: